AzureCloud9/interactive-card-details-form/README.md

 View the optimal layout depending on their device's screen size( Not Tablet responsive)

 See hover, active, and focus states for interactive elements on the page

+*First time making a responsive website, that can be used with different types of laptops and a phone.*